 The eviction process for assured tenants

-In most cases your landlord will need to follow the steps below in order to evict you.
-However, in a few cases, a landlord might be able to skip serving you a notice to quit (see below).
-If you have any doubts you should get advice as soon as possible.
+In most cases, your landlord will need to follow certain steps in order to evict you.
 The process is as follows:

-Your landlord also has to serve a Section 11 notice to your local council (see below for what this means).
+your landlord also has to serve a Section 11 notice to your local council

 A notice to quit is a written document notifying you that your landlord wants to end your tenancy.
 You do not have to leave your home if you have received a notice to quit.
 Your landlord will have to get an order from the tribunal before you may have to leave.
 For a notice to quit to be valid it must: